pingcap/docs-cn/tiup/tiup-mirrors.md

     Then `package.tar.gz` is an isolated, offline environment.

-3. After sending the package to the central control machine of the target cluster, execute the following command to install TiUP:
+3. After sending the package to the control machine of the target cluster, execute the following command to install TiUP:

     {{< copyable "shell-regular" >}}